 After having vented, Namor next threatens the United Nations.
 “Kill off each other with your atomic toys if you must,” he says.
 “But threaten the sea, and you will force us to take action against you!”

-The publication of Sub-Mariner #25 coincided with the first Earth Day in April 1970, a little over a year after disaster struck the Santa Barbara.
-Namor’s warning was echoed by millions of Americans coast-to-coast as a result, raising awareness and launching an environmental movement that has yet to subside.
+The publication of Sub-Mariner #25 coincided with the first Earth Day in April 1970, a little over a year after disaster struck near Santa Barbara.
+Namor’s warning was echoed by millions of Americans coast-to-coast as a result of the oil spill, raising awareness and launching an environmental movement that has yet to subside.
 Namor may be a fictional character, but he no doubt would have been pleased that his message was finally heard.

 Anthony Letizia